-"Last night's speech was a pedestrian liberal boilerplate that any Democratic lawmaker could have given at any time in recent history."'Our job'
+"Last night's speech was a pedestrian liberal boilerplate that any Democratic lawmaker could have given at any time in recent history."

 On Wednesday, Mr Obama began a trip that will swing though three states: North Carolina, Georgia and Illinois, in an effort to promote the proposals laid out on Tuesday in his annual State of the Union address.